The ex-DJ aiming for Jamaican history

 "Now, I almost feel like I carry this pressure to perform and to do this thing on my shoulders for diversity in winter sports, so it's become much bigger.

-"I'm very excited to be that person that can show that it doesn't matter what your background is, economic, social, or race, you have a place in winter sports."
+"I'm very excited to be that person that can show that it doesn't matter what your background is, socio-economic or race, you have a place in winter sports."

 - 'We said we'd never talk about it': How a night out in Glasgow ended in heroics and then trauma for one man